 The United Healthcare CEO killer case serves as a grim reminder of what happens when corporations lose sight of their purpose.
 While not every dissatisfied customer will resort to violence, the sentiment that fuels such extremes—anger, helplessness, and betrayal—is alarmingly common in many industries dominated by profit-first greed.

-The financial services industry has a moral imperative to shift its focus back to the client.
-Firms like 49th Parallel Wealth show that it’s possible to grow a successful business while staying true to core values of trust, service, and personalized care.
+The financial services industry has a moral imperative to refocus on the client.
+Just as United Healthcare emphasizes personalized care in health services, firms like 49th Parallel Wealth demonstrate that it’s possible to grow a successful business while staying true to core values of trust, service, and individualized attention.

 A Call to Action